replicatedhq/kURL/testgrid/deploy/README.md

 > NOTE: Project based token doesn't have sufficient privileges for Spot instance create/destroy operations (*creation works with errors; destroy fails*).
 Personal token can be used to get sufficient privileges:

+#### Getting Personal Token
+1. In the top right corner of equinix select your name and choose `Personal API Keys`.
+2. + Add New Key
+3. Under the actions column choose `Copy` which will copy it to your clipboard.

 ```bash
 export AWS_PROFILE=replicated-production
 export PACKET_AUTH_TOKEN=<packet-auth-token>